AllThatIsTheCase/macaw/README.md

       #
       # For those of you who know ruby, this looks familiar but behaves oddly;
       # using anything else than 'nil' will likewise make the parameter optional,
-      # but you will *always* be passed 'nil' if the arara rule in the tex file
+      # but you will *always* be passed 'nil' if the Arara rule in the tex file
       # did not pass the parameters).
       def zoterobib(collection, format=nil, port=nil, exportCharset=nil, exportNotes=nil, useJournalAbbreviation=nil)
         # ||= assigns a value if it wasn't set; set your default values here